Radon10043/Empirical-Study-LLM-MR/scripts/README.md

 ## resume_chat.py

 - **Summary:** The script that continues talking to the LLM based on an input JSON.
 During the process of LLM query, the script may exit early due to network problems and not satisfying the stop condition.
-Users can use this script to continue the query based on the previous query records. *Note: You need to create apt_base.txt and api_key.txt in your workspace first, which are used to store the base URL and api key for LLM interaction, respectively.*
+Users can use this script to continue the query based on the previous query records.
 - **Input(s):**
   - *--json (Reuqired):* JSON file path that saving query records.
   - *--model (Reuqired):* The name of LLM to be quired, e.g., *gpt-4-1106-preview*.